akrotag/gmail-mail-sender/README.md

 - smtplib
 - email

-all of these packages can be installed using the python -m pip command on linux and the py -m pip command on windows
+all of these packages can be installed using the pip3 command on linux and the py -m pip command on windows

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.